Battery-Value-Chain-Ontology/ontology/README.md

-Ontology for the eLi / eLi-PLUS project see https://database.lithium-institute.eu and https://www.lithium-institute.eu/
+Ontology for the Battery Value Chain (BVC), e. g. for the the eLi / eLi-PLUS project see https://database.lithium-institute.eu and https://www.lithium-institute.eu/